-Now in its eighth year, the 2015 ‘Managing in the new normal’ survey, produced in partnership with the Institute of Fundraising and the Charity Finance Group (CFG) collates the views of over 400 senior fundraising and finance professionals in the charity sector.
+Now in its ninth year, the 2016 ‘Managing in the new normal’ survey, produced in partnership with the Institute of Fundraising and the Charity Finance Group (CFG) collates the views of over 400 senior fundraising and finance professionals in the charity sector.

 This year’s survey comes at the end of a turbulent year for the charity sector, with public scrutiny at a high level.
 The failure of Kids Company and the challenge to certain fundraising techniques both contributed to a year in which public trust and confidence in the sector were put to the test.
 64% of respondents (compared to 74% last year) reported that they are optimistic about the next 12 months, with a corresponding increase in those stating that they are worried.

 We have, of course, also had a change in Government since the last report, which may have contributed to this slight mood change; with the continuation of policies relating to austerity and changes to sectors such as health, social care and education.

 On the positive side, there is a growing recognition of the need to embrace changes to the way some charities look at their risk management and operating models, but there are reported concerns about the level of resource and skills to make the most of these opportunities.
 Given the scale of the changes facing the sector, for many it is likely that the risks of standing still will be greater than investing for the future.